 Reading the consultant biographies, many have non-MBA backgrounds.
 Does this represent a limitation in helping students apply to MBA programs?

 We tend to place our MPP/MBA joint degree applicants with our policy school consultants and then have their near-final drafts of their business school applications reviewed by one of our MBA consultants.
-UNLESS the client is applying to more business schools than policy schools; then we put them with one of our MBA consultants.
+However, if the client is applying to more business schools than policy schools, we put them with one of our MBA consultants.